-In total, the phone drained 46% battery in four hours of consistent use on 4G that easily provides an idea of a comfortable day-long battery life that might also extend to more than a day for users who are only confined to a few calls, normal browsing, and social media use and a few camera click.
+In total, the phone drained 46% battery in four hours of consistent use on 4G.
+We can guess about a comfortable day-long battery life that might also extend to more than a day for users with limited use.

 What about aggressive gamers?
 The phone ate away some 7% battery in 30 minutes on PUBG, and in 1 hour, we noticed a 15% drop that hints at nearly 5 to 6 hours of consistent battery backup for game lovers who are into apps like PUBG, Call of Duty or Free Fire.